bneidlinger/RobotWars/RobotWars_app_code.md

                         }).join(' ');

                         // 3.
 Emit to the specific client's socket if connected
+                        // CRUCIAL: Only emit if playerSocket exists (i.e., not the dummy bot)
-                        // Use the playerSocket variable captured in the outer scope if (playerSocket && playerSocket.connected) {
+                        // Use the playerSocket variable captured in the outer scope for THIS robot if (playerSocket && playerSocket.connected) {
                             playerSocket.emit('robotLog', { message: messageString });
                         }